Abigail Disney’s new crusade: Fixing the CEO-to-worker pay gap

-A California bill proposing a tax increase on companies proportional to the pay gap between the CEO and its employees has passed its first committee hearing on Wednesday, meaning it will go to the California Senate for a vote on January 31, reports Fox Business.
+A California bill that would increase taxes on companies proportional to the pay gap between the CEO and employees has passed its first committee hearing on Wednesday, meaning it will go to the California Senate for a vote on January 31, reports Fox Business.

-Under the bill’s proposed tax rules, companies that make over $10 million in taxable income in the state would be liable for higher tax rates based on the pay gap disparity between the company’s regular employees and its CEO.
+Under the bill’s proposed tax rules, companies that make over $10 million in taxable income in the state would be liable for higher tax rates based on the pay disparity between the company’s regular employees and its CEO.
 As Fox Business points out, “The bigger the gap, the bigger the tax increase.”

 The bill has found a big-name ally: Abigail Disney, granddaughter of Roy Disney.
 Disney has frequently criticized the disparity between Disney CEO Bob Iger’s pay and the average pay a Disney employee makes.
 This bill would make closing that pay gap more attractive to large companies—or at the very least help ensure the public makes more tax income from enormous CEO pay packages.